Find Affordable College Courses

 Rochester, NY

-University of Rochester did quite well in this year’s ranking of the most popular places for linguistics and comparative literature students to get a master’s degree.
-It came in at #10 on the list.
-University of Rochester is a large private not-for-profit school located in the midsize city of Rochester.
+With a ranking of #10, University of Rochester did quite well on this year’s most popular schools for linguistics and comparative literature students working on their master’s degree.
+University of Rochester is a fairly large private not-for-profit school located in the city of Rochester.

 Women make up 67% of the comparative literature majors at the school.